 Finally, the investigation by Kaiser Health News and the USA Today Network found over 12 cases where the lack of trained staff or emergency equipment appears to have put patients in danger.

-Most operations performed in surgery centers go smoothly.
-All surgeries and procedures carry risks, no matter what type of facility the patient chooses.
-And some centers have state-of-the-art equipment and highly trained staff that are better prepared to handle emergencies.
+Despite the doom and gloom presented here, most procedures performed in surgery centers go smoothly.
+And some centers have state-of-the-art equipment and highly trained staff who are better prepared to handle emergencies.

 If you really want to use a surgery center, do your homework!
 It can be hard to learn everything you should know before you decide.
-Government regulations do not require most surgery centers to report infections or other complications; and there is not one specified organization responsible for inspecting the centers.
+Government regulations do not require most surgery centers to report infections or other complications.
+Plus, there is not one specified organization responsible for inspecting the centers.

 - Is it certified by Medicare?